 White glove delivery can be a worthwhile option if you’re looking to transport high-value, fragile, or delicate items that need to be handled with the utmost level of care.

 What is another word for white glove service?

-White glove service can also be labeled as VIP, premium, or personalized service.
+White glove service can also be labelled as VIP, premium, or personalised service.

 White glove delivery vs. threshold delivery

 With white glove delivery, the product will be delivered to the desired room, unboxed, and even assembled.
 Threshold delivery only brings the item to your front door at a scheduled time.

 Does white glove delivery ever go wrong?